dsci445-csu/hw-5/README.md

     e.
 Apply the cross validation to the training set in order to determine the optimal tree size.

     f.
-Produce a plot with complexity on the $x$-axis and CV error rate (or CV accuracy) on the $y$-axis.
+Produce a plot with complexity on the x-axis and CV error rate (or CV accuracy) on the y-axis.
 Which tree size corresponds to the lowest CV classification error rate?

     g.
 Produce a pruned tree corresponding to the optimal tree size.
 If CV doesn't lead to the selection of a pruned tree, then create a pruned tree with five terminal nodes.